True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Introduction

 To address this gap, we introduce \textit{DynaMix}, a novel mixture-of-experts model designed for DSR and zero-shot forecasting.
 By training across a diverse range of DS, DynaMix learns transferable representations, enabling it to forecast previously unseen systems without retraining, including their underlying attractor geometries and invariant statistics (Fig. \ref{fig:intro}).
-The core features of DynaMix are: \begin{itemize} \item \textbf{Accurate zero-shot DSR:} DynaMix achieves strong generalization across diverse DS, eliminating the need for extensive fine-tuning while maintaining accuracy in reproducing attractor geometry and long-term statistics. \item \textbf{Multivariate information transfer:} Due to its multivariate architecture, the model efficiently captures dependencies among multiple system dimensions, enabling accurate reconstruction of their coupled dynamics.
-Further, it is neither bound to a specific dimensionality, but can flexibly adapt to other dimensions through specific embeddings, nor to a specific context length. \item \textbf{Computational and parameter efficiency:} The model achieves high performance with a very lightweight architecture, enabling orders of magnitude faster inference than other foundation models. \item \textbf{Interpretable dynamics composition:} The model provides insight into the dynamical composition of reconstructed systems, elucidating similarities between different DS. \item \textbf{Time series forecasting:} Beyond DSR, our model is applicable to general time series forecasting where we employ different embedding techniques to obtain data representations accessible to DSR. \end{itemize} We evaluate our model on multiple benchmark DS and real-world time series, demonstrating superior zero-shot generalization on DSR problems compared to current TS foundation models.
+The core features of DynaMix are: \begin{itemize} \item \textbf{Accurate zero-shot DSR:} DynaMix achieves strong generalization across diverse DS, eliminating the need for fine-tuning while maintaining accuracy in reproducing attractor geometry and long-term statistics. \textit{No other model tested achieved this.} \item \textbf{Multivariate information transfer:} Due to its multivariate architecture, the model efficiently captures dependencies among multiple system dimensions, enabling accurate reconstruction of their coupled dynamics.
+Further, it is neither bound to a specific dimensionality nor to a specific context length, but can flexibly adapt to other dimensions through specific embeddings. \item \textbf{Computational and parameter efficiency:} The model reaches high performance with a very lightweight architecture ($\approx10$k parameters) and small training corpus ($34$ systems), enabling orders of magnitude faster inference than other foundation models. \item \textbf{Interpretable dynamics composition:} The model provides insight into the dynamical composition of reconstructed systems, elucidating similarities between different DS. \item \textbf{Time series forecasting:} Beyond DSR, our model is applicable to general time series forecasting where we employ different embedding techniques to obtain data representations accessible to DSR. \end{itemize} We evaluate our model on multiple benchmark DS and real-world time series, demonstrating superior zero-shot generalization on DSR problems compared to current TS foundation models.